ShahdFayezNegm/Medical-RAG-Assistant/README.md

 ## Hit@3

-Percentage of evaluation questions where the expected source page appears in the top three.
+Percentage of evaluation questions where the expected source page appears within the top three results.

 ## Hit@5

-Percentage of evaluation questions where the expected source page appears in the top five.
+Percentage of evaluation questions where the expected source page appears within the top five results.

 ## MRR